W. B. Yeats: Style

 While Yeats's early poetry drew heavily on Irish myth and folklore, his later work was engaged with more contemporary issues, and his style underwent a dramatic transformation.
 His work can be divided into three general periods.
 The early poems are lushly pre-Raphaelite in tone, self-consciously ornate, and, at times, according to unsympathetic critics, stilted.
 Yeats began by writing epic poems such as The Isle of Statues and The Wanderings of Oisin.
 His other early poems are lyrics on the themes of love or mystical and esoteric subjects.
 Yeats's middle period saw him abandon the pre-Raphaelite character of his early work and attempt to turn himself into a Landor-style social ironist.

 Critics characterize his middle work as supple and muscular in its rhythms and sometimes harshly modernist, while others find the poems barren and weak in imaginative power.
-Yeats's later work found new imaginative inspiration in the mystical system he began to work out for himself under the influence of spiritualism.
+Yeats's late work was informed by his later interest in spiritualism.
 In many ways, this poetry is a return to the vision of his earlier work.
 The opposition between the worldly-minded man of the sword and the spiritually minded man of God, the theme of The Wanderings of Oisin, is reproduced in A Dialogue Between Self and Soul.

-Some critics hold that Yeats spanned the transition from the nineteenth century into twentieth-century modernism in poetry much as Pablo Picasso did in painting; others question whether late Yeats has much in common with modernists of the Ezra Pound and T. S. Eliot variety.
+Some critics hold that Yeats spanned the transition from the 19th century into 20th-century modernism in poetry much as Pablo Picasso did in painting; others question whether late Yeats has much in common with modernists of the Ezra Pound and T. S. Eliot variety.

 Modernists read the well-known poem "The Second Coming" as a dirge for the decline of European civilisation, but it also expresses Yeats's apocalyptic mystical theories and is shaped by the 1890s.
 His most important collections of poetry started with The Green Helmet (1910) and Responsibilities (1914).
 In imagery, Yeats's poetry became sparer and more powerful as he grew older.
-The Tower (1928), The Winding Stair (1933), and New Poems (1938) contained some of the most potent images in twentieth-century poetry.
+The Tower (1928), The Winding Stair (1933), and New Poems (1938) contained some of the most potent images in 20th-century poetry.

-Yeats's mystical inclinations, informed by Hinduism, theosophical beliefs and the occult, provided much of the basis of his late poetry, which some critics have judged as lacking in intellectual credibility.
+Yeats's mystical inclinations towards Hinduism, theosophical and the occult informed his late poetry. which some critics have judged as lacking in intellectual credibility.
 The metaphysics of Yeats's late works must be read in relation to his system of esoteric fundamentals in A Vision (1925).